fermyon/spin-python-sdk/examples/spin-postgres/README.md

 source venv/bin/activate
 ```

-Install the required packages specified in `the requirements.txt` using the command:
+Install the required packages specified in the `requirements.txt` using the command:

 ```bash
 pip3 install -r requirements.txt
 ```

-For this example, a postgres database named `spin_dev` must be accessible at `127.0.0.1` with a user `postgres` should exist.
+For this example, a PostgreSQL database named `spin_dev` must be accessible at `127.0.0.1` with a user `postgres` should exist.

 ## Building and Running the Examples